Home - Vegetables - Beans - Spiced Chickpea Salad with Tahini and Pita Crunch

 Instructions

 • Put 2 tablespoons extra virgin olive oil in a small skillet over medium heat.
-Add ½ cup chopped red onion, 2 cloves garlic, and a large pinch of salt.
+Add ½ cup chopped red onion, 2 cloves finely chopped garlic, and a large pinch of salt.
 Cook 5 minutes, stirring occasionally, until softened.
 Stir in ½ teaspoon ground cumin, ½ teaspoon ground coriander, ½ teaspoon ground turmeric, and ¼-½ teaspoon cayenne pepper.
 Cook 30 seconds more to "bloom" the spice in the oil.

 Karen’s Notes and Tips